theQRL/hyperion/docs/types/value-types.rst

 by jumping to its entry label, just like when calling a function of the current contract internally.

-External function values consist of an address and a function signature.
+External function values consist of a 512-bit address and a four-byte selector.
-With 512-bit QRL addresses, external function values are not supported because the address plus selector exceeds the 512-bit VM word size.
-Pass the address and selector separately when you need to describe an external call target.
+They are represented internally as two stack values and encoded in the ABI as two VM words: the address word followed by the selector word.

 Function types are notated as follows: